Alfred, Duke of Saxe-Coburg and Gotha: Marriage

 During a visit to his sister Alice in August 1868, Alfred met Grand Duchess Maria Alexandrovna of Russia, then fourteen years old.
 Princess Alice was married to Maria Alexandrovna's first cousin.
 The Grand Duchess was visiting her maternal relatives, the Princes of Battenberg, at Jugenheim.

 On 23 January 1874, the Duke of Edinburgh married Maria Alexandrovna, the second (and only surviving) daughter of Emperor Alexander II of Russia and his first wife Princess Marie of Hesse and by Rhine, daughter of Louis II, Grand Duke of Hesse and by Rhine and Princess Wilhelmine of Baden, at the Winter Palace, St Petersburg.
 To commemorate the occasion, the English bakery Peek Freans made the now internationally popular Marie biscuit, with the Duchess' name imprinted on its top.

 The Duke and Duchess of Edinburgh made their public entry into London on 12 March.
 The marriage, however, was not a happy one, and the bride was thought haughty by London Society.
 She was surprised to discover that she had to yield precedence to the Princess of Wales and all of Queen Victoria's daughters and demanded that she take precedence before the Princess of Wales (the future Queen Alexandra) because she considered the Princess of Wales's family (the Danish royal family) to be inferior to her own.
 Queen Victoria refused this demand, yet granted her precedence immediately after the Princess of Wales.

 Financial settlement

 Affie had been granted an annuity of £15,000 from the British Civil list in 1866, which was increased by £10,000 to £25,000 when he married.
 Under the terms of the marriage treaty signed between the United Kingdom and Russian Empire, Maria would receive an annuity of £6,000 from the British Civil List if she outlived Alfred.
-Maria's father, Emperor Alexander IIof Russia, also provided his daughter with a generous financial settlement, which included:
+Maria's father, Emperor Alexander II of Russia, also provided his daughter with a generous financial settlement, which included: